DemonDaddy22/web-dev/README.md

 -   [Comparing Cases](/JustJS/ComparingCases) -> Implement a function which takes 2 character parameters and returns boolean value indicating whether the parameters have same casing or not.

 -   [Remove Delimiter](/JustJS/RemoveDelimiter) -> Implement a function which takes a string parameter and returns a camel cased string after removing all the dash or underscore delimiters in the initial string.

+-   [Facebook Strings](/JustJS/FacebookStrings) -> Implement a function that takes an array of name strings, and returns a string formatted like Facebook's likes system.